G1ANT-Robot/G1ANT.Manual/G1ANT-Language/Structures/bool.md

 # bool

-This format is used to declare variables to store the Boolean values, true and false.
+This format is used to declare variables to store the bool values, true and false.

 **Examples:**